How the Fender 5E3 Deluxe Amp Works

 Another way to trim the 5E3's low end 'fat' and tighten up the amp is to reduce tube V1's or V2A's cathode bypass capacitor.
 Both have a 25uF 25v cap that is large enough to boost all guitar frequencies but many modern amps use a bypass cap as low as .68uF (680 nano Farads) to boost only mid and high freqs.
 If you wanted to alter just one of the 5E3's channels you'd have to separate the V1A and V1B cathodes by adding another cathode resistor and bypass cap (see the Voice a Lead Channel mod).

 After the coupling cap the guitar audio signal flows to the volume and tone potentiometers (pots).
-The volume pot acts as a variable voltage divider which when turned down will bleed signal voltage to ground.
+The volume pot acts as a variable voltage divider which when turned down will attenuate the signal voltage.
 Volume knob left = less voltage signal and lower volume.
 Volume knob right = more voltage signal and higher volume.
 Changing the volume pots from 1 meg to 500k (1 million ohms to 500,000 ohms) will send more signal to ground and attenuate the signal path.
 [Bonus info: The volume pots also function as V2A's grid stopper and grid leak resistors]

 The tone pot in combination with the tone capacitor create a variable RC (resistance capacitance) low pass filter which removes high frequencies by shunting them to ground.
 Using a higher value tone cap will lower the cutoff frequency of the tone control so it will affect more mid frequencies.
 Reducing it will raise the cutoff frequency and affect less mid freqs.